apple/coremltools/docs-guides/source/multifunction-models.md

 y_2 = mlmodel_2.predict({'input_adpated_model_2': np.random.rand(1, 6000)})
 ```

-The number of parameters in the base model are roughly 72M (6000x6000 = 36M
+The number of parameters in the base model are roughly 72M (6000x6000 = 36M for each
-for each of the two linear layers) (ignoring the bias vectors).
+of the two linear layers), ignoring the bias vectors.
-LoRA adapters that we have used here, of rank 32, will attach
-two linear layers of shapes, (6000, 32) and (32, 6000), to each of
+The LoRA adapters used here, of rank 32, will attach two linear layers of shapes, (6000, 32) and (32, 6000), to each of
 the linear modules in the base model.
 This will result in 4x6000x32 = 0.768M parameters to be added,
 which is a fraction of the base model.
 The combined model will share the 72M parameters of
-the based model and only have the additional adapter parameters.
+the base model and only have the additional adapter parameters.
-We can see this in the model sizes:
+You can see this in the model sizes:

 ```{figure} images/multifunction_model_sizes_lora_example.png
 :alt: Model sizes LoRA toy example